“I try to do with every child I meet what I

 For 50 years, Sue dedicated her time and personal resources to provide a free educational and recreational program on Chicago’s south side.
 She created a safe-haven in one of Chicago’s most impoverished neighborhoods with the only expectation for accolades being the success of her students.
 Sue instilled a love of learning and sparked an intellectual curiosity that transformed the lives of thousands of children and families spanning three generations.

 Since the early days of her driving through the neighborhood in her blue suburban picking up children block-by-block to take them to the Center, Sue has had an unwavering commitment to doing whatever it takes to help children reach their full potential through education.
 Even in her retirement, and despite some memory loss, Sue can be found at the Center passing out gifts to children during the holidays.
 She still does not hesitate to remind each child of the importance of giving and showing gratitude when on the receiving end.
 Now well in her 70s, using every opportunity to educate a child in her presence has been Sue’s life’s work.

+Countless alumni, spanning several generations, credit Sue Duncan for their success.
 Children who have participated in Center programming over the years have gone on to be stand-outs in their respective fields.
-A few of the alumni who credit the Center for being a turning point in their lives include:
+A few Center alumni include: